JamesG3/Leetcode/AAA(Note for this repository).md

 - Happy Number: *42 is an important number after experiments*
 - Product of Array Except Self: from left -\> right ; then right-\>left
 - Minimum Moves to Equal Array Elements: using `sum(nums) - len(nums)*min(nums)` to calculate the total moving steps
+### Need to be refreshed
+- Battleship in a Board: checking head horizontally and vertically
 ## ABOUT PYTHON
 ### Useful Tools
 #### [::-1]